 Pronunciation of 'Immunosuppressant'

-The word 'immunosuppressant' refers to a substance or drug that suppresses or reduces the strength of the body's immune system.
-It is commonly used in medical contexts, especially for organ transplants and autoimmune diseases.
+The word 'immunosuppressant' refers to a substance or drug that reduces the effectiveness of the immune system.
+It is pronounced as 'ɪˌmjuːnoʊsəˈprɛsənt' in English (en-US).

 Word Origin